 Financial Advice: Why entrepreneurs should step back

 Founders typically assume they know more about finances than the average person.
 Why shouldn’t they?
 After all, they started their own businesses, secured funding, and learned to manage multimillion-dollar accounts.
-They should know all there is to know about financial management — except they don’t.
+Here’s our first piece of financial advice: They should know all there is to know about financial management — except they don’t.

 Unlike traditional workers, who only have to worry about the numbers their employers give them and their finances at home, startup founders are in charge of all the money all the time.
 Every marketing plan, new hire package, and home renovation project crosses the entrepreneur’s desk.
 Without a solid understanding of how to run a growing business, those responsibilities can quickly become overwhelming.